 Provides emotional peer-to-peer support to the wives, husbands, and partners of the chronically ill and/or disabled.

-The Department of Veterans Affairs (VA) offers assistance to caregivers of veterans.
+The National Council for Aging Care offers assistance to caregivers of veterans.